Top Sales Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Knowledge of the aviation industry
+• - Knowledge of customer service policies

 What the interviewer is looking for: